JonOfUs/caddy-ionos/README.md

 # domain name.

 {
-  # Set the ACME DNS challenge provider to use Cloudflare for all sites
+  # Set the ACME DNS challenge provider to use Ionos for all sites
-  acme_dns cloudflare {env.CLOUDFLARE_API_TOKEN}
+  acme_dns ionos {env.CLOUDFLARE_API_TOKEN}
 }

 example.com {